 (This is an important bit of info that leads to the next observation.)

 4) The double application of crabgrass preventer should give you a lot of protection this spring, and into the summer… IF you have crabgrass.
 Thus, if you start seeing the weed in question, I would suspect that it is NOT crabgrass.
 Crab grass could only grow from seed, being an annual plant, and that is not likely if the pre-emergent was put down in time.
 (It probably was.)

-But the bermuda grass is capable of coming up from an underground rhizome.
+But the bermuda grass is capable of coming up from an underground rhizome, unaffected by the surface herbicides.
 So if you see the appearance of your dreaded aggressor, carefully dig it up from a depth sufficient to bring with it the buried rhizome that is sending up a shoot.
 There’s your answer.

-5) Lastly, crabgrass as it develops fully has a characteristic floret pattern.
+5) Lastly, crabgrass has a characteristic floret pattern as it develops fully.
 When the plant is well grown to a nice round green clump, if you rub your hands over the center of the plant, you can push down all the blades and runners and see a definite center with everything radiating out from it.

 In contrast, a large bermuda plant will not have a defined center.
 It will have stuff growing out from the single plant, but it will be very haphazard, like tussled hair, going every which way from various starting points.